fortunespell/RTC/README.md

 Design Methodology and Implementation
 Research Papers Analysis

 The project commenced with a comprehensive review of existing research papers on digital clock implementations.
 This review informed the selection of design methodologies, circuit components, and simulation tools.
-Key takeaways from the analyzed papers include:

-Paper 1: Highlighted the benefits of combining asynchronous and synchronous logic in digital clock designs for optimizing power consumption and performance.

-Paper 2: Demonstrated the use of decade counters and logic gates for counting seconds, minutes, and hours in a 24-hour format.

-Paper 3: Showcased the implementation of a digital clock using JK flip-flops for synchronous counting and push buttons for time setting.

-Paper 4: Emphasized the importance of modular design and testing individual circuit blocks before integrating them into the final digital clock system.

 Verilog HDL Implementation